Right Judgement-A tale of Wisdom-How to Judge real convict in ambiguity-An Indian Folktale.

 "You, both, go one mile away. there is a dead body lying in the road and you have to take that dead body to the court premises. that is all your punishment."
 As commandment, court bearer took them to that defined place to carry the dead body in their shoulder.
 Both of them took the dead body carriage in their shoulder and walked towards court.
 The day was with scorching sunlight and high humidity.
 Throughout their journey they became fatigue walking in hot and burning sunlight.
 While walking original thief told to the other, "Brother you are not taking my suggestion to leave me, so you are facing such suffering and this travel trouble if you agree with my proposal at that time then both of us would not have to suffer this hardship."

 Ratana told the real thief, "I am not guilty but I believe to the judiciary system so I accept this punishment.
 I have no grief at all."
 Thus they reached to courtyard and kept the dead body on the floor.
-Now judge asked the dead body, "Madan!
+Now Birbal asked the dead body, "Madan!
 What is the reality."
 Surprisingly, the dead body came out from the carriage and told, "Sir, this is the real thief and Ratana who is an innocent and truthful person."
-Then judges sorted out the real accused and sentenced the conviction to the real thief and released Ratana free of charge.
+Then Birbal sorted out the real accused and sentenced the conviction to the real thief and released Ratana free of charge.
 This is an Indian folktale.
-This wise man was King of Literature, Shri Bankim Chandra Chattopadhyay.
-He was simultaneously poet, novelist, journalist.
-More over the composer of Indian National song, "Vande Mataram".

 Moral of the Story: How clever anyone tries to dodge the reality, he will be defeated by wisdom.
 Another part is that the innocent is always saved by divine.